 Depictions of nocturnal solitary scenes from window perspectives were a dominant motif in Hopper’s later work, as they were in the prose of another of his favourite French poets: Charles Baudelaire.
 Baudelaire maintained that we see less looking out from windows than we do looking into them.
 Viewed from the exterior, his poem ‘Windows’ transfixes on the night-time Parisian rooftops and a still-life window scene:

 “There is nothing more profound, more mysterious, more pregnant, more insidious, more dazzling than a window lighted by a single candle.

 In that dark or luminous square, life lives, life dreams, life suffers.”

 From Night Windows through to Hopper’s magnum-opus Nighthawks – in which four mysterious characters are suspended in the pallid glare of a spartan diner and shadowy New York street – each scene could well be a summoning of Baudelaire’s poem.

 This, alongside the French poet’s preoccupation with penetrating the darker undercurrents of his city’s subconscious – its transience, its modernity, its alienation – plausibly served as a forerunner to Hopper’s ensuing forays into urban isolation and disconnection.

-When probed about his Paris years, Hopper remained largely mute, commenting only that “it took me ten years to get over Paris”.
+When probed about his Paris years, Hopper remained largely mute, commenting only that “it took me ten years to get over Paris.”
 It was a revelatory remark.
 The visual, sensual and emotional assault that Hopper had experienced during his Paris sojourn unleashed a spellbinding narrative that became a pivotal reference in some of his most iconic works.
-Like the echoing charms of a long-lost lover you can’t quite shake, Paris’ dreamy and intoxicating soul seized the young artist’s senses and lingered quietly but potently in his heart – right up to his last brushstroke.
+Like the echoing charms of a long-lost lover, Paris’s dreamy, intoxicating soul had seized the young artist’s senses and lingered quietly in his heart – right up to his last brushstroke.